rcgsheffield/sheffield_hpc/cheatsheets/index.rst

 .. note::

-    These cheatsheets are a quick reference guide to be used once you are familiar with our documentation.
+    These cheat sheets are a quick reference guide to be used once you are familiar with our documentation.

 ShARC Cheat Sheet 1
 -------------------